The Promise (Arcadia song): B-sides, bonus tracks and remixes

 The single mix for "The Promise" was heavily edited down from the album's hefty 7:28 to a leaner, more radio-friendly 4:45.
-In fact, even Alex Sadkin and Ron Saint Germain's "Extended remix" clocked in at only 7:05, almost 25 seconds shy of the album cut.
+In fact, even Alex Sadkin and Ron Saint Germain's "extended remix" clocked in at only 7:05, almost 25 seconds shy of the album cut.

-The B-side to the single was an extended mix of album track "Rose Arcana".
+The B-side to the single was an extended mix of the album track "Rose Arcana".